Community Advisory Board

 Allyson Tomchin earned her Bachelor’s Degree in Social Work from University of South Florida in 1992 and her Masters Degree in Social Work from Barry University in 1993.
 She is an LCSW, a Florida Supreme Court Certified Family Mediator, a Qualified Parenting Coordinator and a business owner.
 She has worked in the public sector for ten years in various areas.
 She began her career as an outpatient counselor at Broward Addiction Recovery Center, BARC.
 At age 25 she has the opportunity to take a grant off of paper and into real life by creating Cool School a Gang Prevention program on South Beach.
 This was a joint venture with Barry University, Miami Dade County Public Schools, the State Attorney General’s Office and the Miami Beach Police Department.
 She along with her colleagues were able to make Cool School a 501 ©(3) and ran it successfully for several years.
 She remained at Fienberg Fisher Elementary School and ran the Full Service School offering and coordinating health, mental health, day care, case management, afterschool activities, and special needs testing for 900+ families.
 She has supervised both BSW and MSW students from Barry University, FIU and FSU.
 She took a brief sabbatical and worked in the roofing industry crafting her grant writing skills in the private sector by writing training manuals for innovative roofing products.
 Following that she opened Directive Energy and since 2003 she has served hundreds of individuals, groups and couples.
 She provides Solution Focus counseling services for individuals 12 and up.
 In addition to the counseling practice she works as a Parenting Coordinator in the field of high conflict divorce assisting with co-parenting efforts and drawing up Parenting Plans.
 She trains professionals on how to be Parenting Coordinators and is one of only two trainers approved by the Florida Supreme Court to do so.
 She is an avid public speaker, a contributor to South Florida Parenting Magazine, a past co-host of 3 Loud Women an internet talk show, a past Board member of NAWBO, The National Association of Women Business Owners, a past President of Sisterhood at Temple Solel , has served on the Florida Bar Grievance Committee and she is currently a proud Adjunct Professor of Social Work at FAU.
 She lives, works and plays with her family in Hollywood Florida.

 Randi Winter graduated from Rutgers University with a BA in Psychology and a teaching license for elementary education.
 Randi and her husband David have 3 sons and 1 daughter, Lewis, Maxx, Gabriel and Lily.
-She moved to Boca Raton with her family 15 years ago.
-Randi currently serves as the President of the Foundation Board of Spanish River High School and the past Vice-Chairperson and Secretary of the (CAAB) Community Academy Advisory Board.
-She is the secretary of the Board of Trustees for JAFCO (Jewish Adoption and Foster Care Options) Respite Center for Children with Developmental Disabilities as well as the volunteer chairperson for the JAFCO DD Advisory Council and the co-chair for the center’s annual “In My Shoes” luncheon.
-At Pine Crest Preparatory School she serves on the annual fund committee and is a board member of the Nadel Center for Early Childhood Learning Center at B’nai Israel.
-She has been on the Chris Evert Charities gala committee for the past 7 years to help raise money for Chris Evert Charities.
+She moved to Boca Raton with her family 23 years ago.
+Randi serves as the Philanthropy Director for JAFCO (Jewish Adoption and Family Care Options) for the past 7 years.
+Randi was the secretary of the Board of Trustees for JAFCO’s Children’s Ability Center for families raising children with developmental disabilities as well as the volunteer chairperson for the JAFCO DD Advisory Council and the founding co-chair for the center’s annual “In My Shoes” luncheon.
+Randi currently serves on the board of Hillel of Broward and Palm Beach.
+Randi served as the President of the Foundation Board of Spanish River High School and the past Vice-Chairperson and Secretary of the (CAAB) Community Academy Advisory Board.
+At Pine Crest Preparatory School she served on the annual fund committee and is a former board member of the Nadel Center for Early Childhood Learning Center at B’nai Israel.
+She has been on the Chris Evert Charities gala committee for the past 15 years to help raise money for Chris Evert Charities.
 Randi has served on the Boards of the Jewish Federation of South Palm Beach County, The Adolph and Rose Levis JCC, Donna Klein Jewish Academy PTO and was the Chairperson on the Betty and Marvin Zale Early Childhood Learning Center as well as a member of the Junior League of Boca Raton.
 Additionally, she is the recipient of the JCCA Young Leadership Award and along with her mother was the co- recipient of the mother and daughter of the year award by JAFCO.
-Her passion for helping children and families has driven her to the Master of Social Work Program at FAU where she currently pursuing her master’s degree.
+She has been serving on the Social Work Advisory Board at FAU for 8 years.
+Her passion for helping children and families has driven her to learn at the Master of Social Work Program at FAU.